- How to Access the Stellar Cluster

 Since Stellar is a Linux system, knowing some basic Linux commands is highly recommended.
 For an introduction to navigating a Linux system, view the material associated with our Intro to Linux Command Line workshop.

-Using Stellar also requires some knowledge on how to properly use the file system, module system, and how to use the scheduler that handles each user's jobs.
-For an introduction to navigating Princeton's High Performance Computing systems, view the material associated with our Getting Started with the Research Computing Clusters workshop.
+Using Stellar also requires some knowledge on how to properly use the file systems, environment modules, and the Slurm job scheduler.
+For an introduction to navigating Princeton's High Performance Computing systems, view our Guide to Princeton's Research Computing Clusters.
 Additional information specific to Stellar's file system, priority for job scheduling, etc. can be found below.

 All users are required to read and abide by the Stellar usage guidelines: